wanshot/vim-connect-slack/README.md

 vim-connect-slack
 ====================
-vim-connect-slack will run the SlackAPI form Vim
+vim-connect-slack will run the SlackAPI from Vim

 This Plugin is still BetaVersion